Norrie reaches Indian Wells semi-finals

 Norrie dismantled the world number 15 in 73 minutes for his 45th win on the ATP Tour this season.

+"With Diego you have to be careful.
+He snuck through a couple of matches already this tournament.
+I had to keep my foot down and was able to get that second break and relax and play some great tennis," added Norrie.

+Speaking on Amazon Prime, former British number one Greg Rusedski said: "It's been an incredible performance from Norrie.
+The best tennis I've ever seen him play to dismantle Schwartzman.
+He's now got a great chance to reach his first final.
+In my opinion it was probably his best performance on a tennis court."

-Elsewhere in the men's quarter-finals, second seed Stefanos Tsitsipas will face unseeded Nikoloz Basilashvili and Alexander Zverev takes on American Taylor Fritz.
+Elsewhere in the men's quarter-finals, Greek second seed Stefanos Tsitsipas will face unseeded Georgian Nikoloz Basilashvili and Germany's world number four Alexander Zverev takes on American Taylor Fritz.

 - NFL This Week: Watch all the highlights including NFL's return to London